The longnose gar has an adapted swim bladder which allows it to gulp air in oxygen-poor waters.

 Diet / Feeding

-• Adult longnose gar feed almost exclusively on fishes, most heavily on shad, herring and bullheads, with minor predation on minnows and sunfishes.
+• Adult longnose gar feed almost exclusively on fishes

-• Juveniles feed voraciously on small crustaceans and insect larvae and grow very rapidly.
+• Juvenilesfeed voraciously on small crustaceans and insect larvae.

 Range / Habitat

-• The longnose gar occurs in the Mississippi River system, through the Great Lakes except for Lake Superior.
-It also occurs in the St. Lawrence watershed to Quebec and down to northern Mexico.
+• Occurs from the Mississippi River system northwest to Montana, through the Great Lakes (except Lake Superior), to the St. Lawrence watershed, to Quebec and south to northern Mexico.

 • Most abundant and widely distributed member of the ancient gar family.